dwavesystems/dwave-ocean-sdk/examples/and.rst

 Ocean tools can automate the representation of logic gates as a BQM, as demonstrated in the :ref:`multi_gate` example.
 The :ref:`not` example presents a mathematical formulation of a BQM for a Boolean gate in detail.
-Here we repeat those steps in short form while adding details of the underlying physical processes.
+Here we briefly repeat the steps of mathematically formulating a BQM while adding details on the underlying physical processes.

 A D-Wave quantum processing unit (QPU) is a chip with interconnected qubits; for example, a D-Wave 2000Q has up to 2048 qubits connected in a :term:`Chimera` topology.
 Programming it